Arvery Love Lagoring: Tawag ng Tanghalan: All-Star Grand Resbak season 2

 For her third appearance in the competition, Arvery competed in the second season of Tawag ng Tanghalan: All-Star Grand Resbak.
 She was initially assigned to Team Amihan and competed on the first stage's sixth day, March 15, 2025, against fellow The School Showdown grand finalist Mary Khem Cabagte (Team Alon), Mariel Rose Reyes (Team Alab), and Rachel Gabreza (Team Agimat).
 She performed "Muli" by Lani Misalucha and earned an average score of 95.7%, placing second in that day's round.
 By the end of the first round on March 22, her team was the first to be eliminated.
 However, a twist allowed three eliminated contestants to be reassigned to the remaining teams.
-Her teammates, Lee'Anna Layumas, Nowi Alpuerto, and Dior Lawrence Bronia, were placed in Teams Alab, Agimat, and Alon, respectively, resulting in Arvery’s elimination from the competition.
+Her teammates, Lee'Anna Layumas, Nowi Alpuerto, and Dior Lawrence Bronia, were placed in Teams Alab, Agimat, and Alon, respectively, resulting in Arvery's elimination from the competition.

 During the second stage of the competition on March 26, she was reinstated after Marco Adobas of Team Alon was disqualified for posting a Facebook rant criticizing the show.
 In his post, he accused the competition of being a "cooking show" and implied that his teammate, Ayegee Paredes, should have won instead of Marko Rudio of Team Agimat.
 Following his disqualification, the show announced that legal action against him was being considered.
 The next day, the hosts officially confirmed Adobas’ removal and announced that Arvery would take his place.
 On the last day of the second round, April 5, her group was once again eliminated from the competition after Raven Heyres of Team Alab defeated their representative, Miah Tiangco, in the tie-breaker round.
 However, another twist was introduced, where two members from the eliminated group would be transferred to the two remaining groups.
 Arvery was once again saved by the judges, as she was chosen by Eich Abando of Team Alab, allowing her to return to the competition.
 Along with her, Tiangco was also given a second chance, transferring to Team Agimat.

-In April 12, 2025, Arvery faced her teammate Mariel Rose Reyes for the second time in Resbak Battle round and she wins against Reyes by performing "(Where Do I Begin?)
+On April 12, 2025, Arvery faced her teammate Mariel Rose Reyes for the second time in Resbak Battle round and she wins against Reyes by performing "(Where Do I Begin?)
 Love Story" by Andy Williams and receives a 98.3% score by the judges making her advance to the grand finals.

 April 23, 2025, Lagoring faced Charizze Arnigo, Raven Heyres, Mark Justo, Aboodi Yandog and Lee'Anna Layumas in the grand finals and was defeated by Arnigo and Heyres where she receives 97.6% of judges score by performing "Langis at Tubig" by Jun Polistico placing her 3rd in their battle.